Words Associated with Me

 My work mission is to strive to collaborate with teammates in order to create seamless learning experiences.
 My learning design mission is to keep learning experiences simple, efficient, and effective.

-I am an Instructional Design and Technology Specialist at the Johnson and Wales University.
-I also freelance on course and program designs, including with Colorado Community College Online (CCCO).
+Previously I was an Instructional Design and Technology Specialist at the Johnson and Wales University.
+I also freelance on various projects with small companies related to training, especially employee onboarding program design and implementation.

 I collaborate with faculty and administrative leadership on strategies for enhanced learning experiences for students.
 In this work, I consider trends in eLearning, pedagogy, student populations, and program influences.
 I consistently advocate for learner-centered learning designs and challenge my colleagues to think of our learners in every design decision.